tomcharnock/IMNN/README.md

 Using neural networks, sufficient statistics can be obtained from data by maximising the Fisher information.

 When using this code please cite <a href="https://arxiv.org/abs/1802.03537">arXiv:1802.03537</a>.<br><br>
-The code in the paper can be downloaded as v1 or v1.1 of the code kept on zenodo:<br><br>
+The code in the paper can be downloaded as v1 or v1.1 of the code kept on zenodo:<br>
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1175196.svg)](https://doi.org/10.5281/zenodo.1175196)
 <br>
 The code presented below is version two (and is much more powerful).